-- Bike Infrastructure Program (\$430,000 reduction) Program reduced to design and consultation in 2020/21.
-The 2020/21 program includes the construction budget for the Garden City Bike Path which was deferred from 2019/20. - Footpath Renewal Program (\$307,000 reduction) Program reduced to high priorities.
-Increased in future years to ensure our existing asset base is maintained. - Kerferd Road safety improvements \$2.0 million identified in the Council Plan has been removed.
-The Council project has been replaced by the Victorian Government's Shrine to Sea initiative. - Laneway Renewal and Upgrade Program (\$215,000 reduction) Renewals have been prioritised.
-Upgrades have been delayed for two years. - Park Street Bike Link the construction schedule has been revised based on the timelines in the Domain Precinct Public Realm Masterplan.
-Construction is now expected to be completed in 2021/22. - Pedestrian Infrastructure Delivery (\$660,000 reduction) Program reduced to designs only in 2020/21.
-Increased in future years to maintain investment level. - Road Renewal Program (\$1.2 million reduction) Road condition audits completed in December 2019 indicated majority of our roads are above the intervention level due to high investment in previous years.
-Program reduced to highest priorities and increased in future years to ensure our existing asset base is maintained.
+- Bike Infrastructure Program (\$430,000 reduction) -Program reduced to design - and consultation in 2020/21.
+The 2020/21 program includes the construction budget for the Garden City Bike Path which was deferred from 2019/20 - Footpath Renewal Program (\$107,000 reduction) - Program reduced to high priorities.
+Increased in future years to ensure our existing asset base is maintained

+- Kerferd Road safety improvements \$2 million identified in the Council Plan has been removed.
+The Council project has been replaced by the Victorian Government's Shrine to Sea initiative

+- Laneway Renewal and Upgrade Program (\$215,000 reduction)

+- Renewals have been prioritised.

+Upgrades have been delayed for two years

+- Park Street Bike Link the construction schedule has been revised based on the timelines in the Domain Precinct Public Realm Masterplan.
+Construction is now expected to be completed in 2021/22

+- Pedestrian Infrastructure Delivery (\$660,000 reduction)

+- Program reduced to designs only in 2020/21.
+Increased in future years to maintain investment level

+- Road Renewal Program

+(\$1.2 million reduction) Road

+condition audits completed

+in December 2019 indicated

+majority of our roads are above

+the intervention level due to high

+investment in previous years.

+Program reduced to highest

+priorities and increased in future

+years to ensure our existing asset

+base is maintained

-• Tram Infrastructure partnership delivery - the Fitzroy Street streetscape upgrade has been deferred to future years to align with Public Transport Victoria tram stop upgrades schedule.
+- Tram Infrastructure partnership delivery - the Fitzroy Street streetscape upgrade has been deferred to future years to align with Public Transport Victoria tram stop upgrades schedule.

-Strategic Direction 3: We have smart solutions for a sustainable future
+STRATEGIC DIRECTION 3 We have smart solutions for a sustainable future

-- Community Electric Vehicle Charging Program previously the Electric Vehicle Charging Infrastructure Program.
-The program has been altered to focus on pursuing options of partnering with a charging provider to install infrastructure for public use. - EcoCentre Redevelopment \$1.4 million of Council funding for construction deferred to future years to align with partnership funding opportunities. - Elster Creek Catchment Partnership and Elsternwick Park Nature Reserve \$930,000 deferred to future years based on partnership design timelines.
-Advocacy work will continue in 2020/21. - Energy Efficiency and Solar Program (\$350,000 reduction) Program reduced to designs only in 2020/21.
-Increased in future years to maintain investment level. - Energy Efficient Street Lighting Upgrade on Major Roads \$913,000 of funding for the installation has been deferred to future years based on expected timelines for designs and power authority approvals.
-Design will commence in 2020/21. - Foreshore Vegetation Upgrade Program (\$150,000 reduction) program reduced for one year. - Greening Port Phillip Strategy Implementation (\$200,000 reduction) program has been scaled back for one year and increased in future years to maintain the investment level. - Land acquisition Sustainability Hub \$17.5 million identified in the Council Plan has been removed as the work on the Inner Metropolitan Sustainability Hub project has been suspended indefinitely.
-Funding of the feasibility for the future location of Councils Operation Centre has been included in the project portfolio. - Open Space Irrigation Renewal and Upgrade Program (\$300,000 reduction) Program reduced to high priority renewal works in 2020/21. - Water Sensitive Urban Design Program (\$550,000 reduction) Program reduced to designs only.
+- Community Electric Vehicle

+Charging Program previously

+the Electric Vehicle Charging

+Infrastructure Program.
+The

+program has been altered to

+focus on pursuing options of

+partnering with a charging

+provider to install infrastructure

+for public use

+- EcoCentre Development

+- Project budget increased contingent on partnership funding of \$2.75 million for 50 per cent of the project costs

+- Elster Creek Catchment

+Partnership and Elsternwick

+Park Nature Reserve \$930,000

+deferred to future years based on partnership design timelines.

+Advocacy work will continue in 2020/21

+- Energy Efficiency and Solar Program (\$350,000 reduction) -Program reduced to designs only in 2020/21.
+Increased in future years to maintain investment level

+- Energy Efficient Street Lighting Upgrade on Major Roads

+- \$913,000 of funding for the installation has been deferred to future years based on expected timelines for designs and power authority approvals.
+Design will commence in 2020/21

+- Foreshore Vegetation Upgrade Program (\$150,000 reduction)

+- program reduced for one year

+- Greening Port Phillip Strategy Implementation (\$200,000 reduction) - program has been scaled back for one year and increased in future years to maintain the investment level

+- Land acquisition Sustainability

+Hub \$17.5 million identified in the

+Council Plan has been removed as

+the work on the Inner Metropolitan

+Sustainability Hub project has

+been suspended indefinitely.

+Funding of the feasibility for

+the future location of Councils

+Operation Centre has been

+included in the project portfolio

+- Open Space Irrigation Renewal and Upgrade Program (\$300,000 reduction) - Program reduced to high priority renewal works in 2020/21

+- Water Sensitive Urban Design Program (\$550,000 reduction)

+- Program reduced to designs only.
 Increased in future years to maintain investment level.